iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 - **Ease of use:** TPI doesn't require you to set up CI/CD to work in the cloud.
   You only need one configuration file and you are good to go.

-In the guide below we will explore how to launch a Jupyter server using TPI, allowing us to run notebooks on cloud instances.
-While we will be using AWS in our example, you can use Azure or GCP with [minor modifications](https://github.com/iterative/blog-tpi-jupyter/tree/generic).
+In the guide below we will explore how to launch a Jupyter server in the cloud using TPI.
+While we will be using Amazon Web Services (AWS) in our example, you can use Microsoft Azure or Google Cloud Platform (GCP) with [minor modifications](https://github.com/iterative/blog-tpi-jupyter/tree/generic).

 # Prerequisites

-Before you get started, make sure to take care of the following:
+Before we get started, make sure you take care of the following:

 1. [Download the Terraform CLI tool](https://www.terraform.io/downloads)
 1. [Set up an AWS Account](https://aws.amazon.com/)